-In addition, at the end of this article, we will give you other Bali Travel Tips: Internet access, restaurants, driving in Bali, and more.
+In addition, at the end of this article, we’ll give you other Bali Travel Tips: Internet access, restaurants, driving in Bali, and more.

-There are so many places not to miss in the Island of the Gods, that it is difficult to choose.
-Therefore, we have written a list of 50 things to do in Bali, Indonesia, so you don’t miss a thing.
+There are so many places you can’t miss on the Island of the Gods that it’s difficult to choose.
+To help you out, we’ve written a list of 60 things to do in Bali, Indonesia, so you don’t miss a thing.

 - Besakih Temple: Mother Temple.
 The biggest temple in Bali.

 - Ulun Danu Beratan: The most photographed temple in Bali, on Lake Bratan.

 - Pura Luhur Uluwatu: Temple on a cliff.
 An ideal place to watch the sunset.